rimmaciej/ue-schedule/README.md

 A utility library used to download, filter and export class schedule at University of Economics in Katowice.
 Imports data from ["Wirtualna uczelnia"](https://e-uczelnia.ue.katowice.pl/).

-Each students gets a constant plan id which is used to generate the schedule.
+Each students gets a constant schedule id which is used to generate the schedule.

 You can get your ID by going to "Wirtualna uczelnia" > "Rozkład zajęć" > "Prezentacja harmonogramu zajęć" > "Eksport planu do kalendarza".